 According to LinkedIn’s Global Recruiting Trends of 2016, 45% of Talent Leaders cited Quality of Hire as the most valuable metric in talent recruitment.
 That’s interesting considering that of those same respondents only 33% strongly feel they can measure Quality of Hire effectively and only 5% feel as though their methods are “best in class.”

 Without all of the right variables, Quality of Hire is merely an inconsistent and therefore, inaccurate measurement of value that does nothing for the overall effectiveness of an organization’s workforce.
-With all the right variables, however, Quality of Hire becomes an organization’s identity and a philosophy to create standards and expectations from.
-A seamless, all-encompassing way to determine the true value of Quality of Hire and how it pertains to the overall performance of an organization’s workforce is the only way to accurately assess an organization’s recruiting, hiring and performance management processes.
+With all the right variables, however, Quality of Hire becomes an organization’s identity and philosophy from which to create standards and expectations.
+A seamless, all-encompassing way to determine the true value of Quality of Hire and how it pertains to the overall performance of an organization’s workforce is the only way to accurately assess an organization’s recruiting, hiring, and performance management processes.

 It’s Time for a Change